hnhparitosh/Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis

 This is a simple ML model that is trained to predict the sentiment depicted by a tweet.
-The dataset used for training was taken from this [link](https://drive.google.com/file/d/1t6iUlMZamG5kpf_ms6o-lgHzSOOgpXTP).
+A private dataset was used for training was taken to train the model.

 The model was trained in Python using four modules: sklearn, nltk, re and pandas.
 Python file sentiment_analysis.py contains all the clean code to be used, although jupyter notebook (unclean code) is also present.